 - “If you don’t accept our offer, you might lose out on the opportunity.”

 The insurance company might also suggest that you are partially, or fully, to blame.
 Due to the sensitive nature of these statements, and the possibility of saying something unintentionally, you should absolutely consult a personal injury lawyer before speaking to the insurance companies.
-If you choose to retain a personal injury lawyer in Melbourne, FL, and you should, he or she will be able to deal with the people so that you can focus on your recovery.
+If you choose to retain a Melbourne personal injury lawyer, and you should, he or she will be able to deal with the people so that you can focus on your recovery.